 The original concrete planters needed to be removed in order to increase the usable surface area of the plaza and create a more flexible “open-plan” outdoor space.
 The client also wanted to plant 12 new Red Maple trees that would thrive in the plaza courtyard and further enhance the inviting atmosphere for social and business gatherings.
 The landscape design team began looking for solutions that would support the addition of paving while also providing adequate growing conditions for the trees so that they would thrive as the gems of the plaza.

 Jim Horner, landscape architect for the UC Berkeley campus, worked with the design team to select the Silva Cell as a means of providing support to the pavement and soil to the trees, thereby investing in the long-term sustainability of the plaza.
-Through close collaboration between Jim, the design team (GLS) and construction team (McGuire & Hestor), the Silva Cells were integrated into the plans for the Haas plaza in a way that is consistent with the larger campus planning goals to prioritize spaces for people while also enhancing the green areas on campus.
+Through close collaboration between Jim, the design team (GLS Landscape Architecture) and construction team (McGuire & Hester), the Silva Cells were integrated into the plans for the Haas plaza in a way that is consistent with the larger campus planning goals to prioritize spaces for people while also enhancing the green areas on campus.

 Number of Trees: 12